Vegan Cookies

 • In a small bowl, mix together the flour, baking soda, and salt.
 In a mixing bowl, add the vegan butter, brown sugar, and white sugar.
 Using a hand mixer, cream everything together until smooth.
 Add the milk and vanilla extract until combined.
 Gently fold through the dry ingredients until just combined.
 Fold through your mix-ins of choice, reserving a few to top the cookies with.

-• Cover the mixing bowl and refrigerate the dough for an hour.
+• If you prefer thicker cookies, cover the mixing bowl and refrigerate the dough for an hour.

 • Using your hands, roll out 16 balls of cookie dough.
 Place 8 balls of cookie dough onto each baking sheet, around 2-inches apart to ensure they have enough room to spread.